 As time continues to pass, more and more artists are flocking to George Town – and Penang as a whole – to leave their mark on the city.
 Each time you visit, the city will have more to offer and more vibrancy than the last time you were there.

 Penang Street Art Map

 For anyone interested in the Georgetown street art, here’s the Penang street art map to guide you.
 It’s recommended that you start at Jalan Muntri and then work your way through George Town in a general ‘turn right, then left’ fashion, until you reach the Chew Jetty.
 Don’t miss Lebuh Pantai, where a surprise waits for you in plain sight.

 During this adventure, a quick rest at the Armenian Art Café will provide you some light refreshments, and a few more pieces of art; including one of a heart split into two by a pair of phone booths, at the popular Love Lane.

-Of course, for a real avid street art enthusiast, the whole neighbourhood really should be explored.
+Of course, for a real avid street art enthusiast, the whole neighborhood really should be explored.
 You can spend the whole day interacting with locals, uncovering great pieces of urban art and then grabbing a great meal at the one of Penang’s ‘food paradise’ restaurants.

 Make sure to book the best budget hotel in Penang, Malaysia.
 Check out www.zenrooms.com to enjoy quality accommodation at an affordable price!